 - OS configuration management: use this service to install, remove, and auto-update software packages.

-When you set up or enable VM Manager in your Cloud project, you can access the full suite of VM Manager tools: OS patch management, OS configuration management, and OS inventory management.
+When you set up or enable VM Manager in your Google Cloud project, you can access the full suite of VM Manager tools: OS patch management, OS configuration management, and OS inventory management.

 VM Manager enablement